hello-robot/stretch_install/docs/install_ubuntu_18.04.md

 ![](./images/18.04/installer_location.png)

-Finally, enter the identifying information as written below replacing '1000' with the appropriate serial number for the robot.
-The robot's serial number can be found on the left wall of the robot's trunk.
+Finally, enter the identifying information as written below, replacing 'stretch-yyy-xxxx' with the appropriate name for the robot. `yyy` is your robot model number ("re1" for a Stretch RE1, "re2" for a Stretch 2, or "se3" for a Stretch 3), and `xxxx` is your robot's serial number.
+The robot's serial number can be found on a sticker on the left wall of the robot's trunk.

  - **name:** Hello Robot Inc.
- - **computer name:** stretch-re1-1000
+ - **computer name:** stretch-yyy-xxxx
  - **username:** hello-robot
- - **password:** xxxx
+ - **password:** choose your own

 Also select the 'Log in automatically' option.
 When finished the 'Who are you' page should look like the picture below.